vsyrjala/linux/drm-intel.rst

 	Cc: stable@vger.kernel.org

+If your patch fixes a regression then please include a Fixes: line to help maintainers where to cherry-pick a patch to.
+This also extremely useful for product groups to know which bugfixes they must include.
+To follow the recommended format please generate the Fixes: line using

+        $ dim fixes $regressing_commit

-If the Cc: was forgotten, you can still reply to the list with that, just like any other tags, and they should be picked up by whoever pushes the patch.
+If the Cc: or Fixes: was forgotten, you can still reply to the list with that, just like any other tags, and they should be picked up by whoever pushes the patch.

 The maintainers will cherry-pick labeled patches from drm-intel-next-queued to the appropriate branches.